5 Written questions

 - Palpation (touch)

-- d Used extensively and helps assess characteristics such as texture, temp., shape, and the presence of vibrations or movements.
+- c Used extensively and helps assess characteristics such as texture, temp., shape, and the presence of vibrations or movements.

-Supine (recumbent) → The patient lies flat on the back.
+Prognosis → The patient is lying flat on the table, facedown.